lavague-ai/LaVague/docs/docs/integrations/openai.md

 # Initialize Context
 context = OpenaiContext(llm="GPT-4o mini", mm_llm="GPT-4o mini")
 ```
-Once we have defined out OpenaiContext, we can use it by passing it to our ActionEngine and WorldModel when initializing them with the `from_context()` method.
+Once we have defined our OpenaiContext, we can use it by passing it to our ActionEngine and WorldModel when initializing them with the `from_context()` method.

 ```python
 selenium_driver = SeleniumDriver()